 - fixed expenses and

-- discretionary expenses.
 Fixed expenses are the ones you can’t change and therefore must pay (rent or mortgage payments, car loans, credit card payments, etc.)

 Make sure you list exactly what you owe on each loan and take note of the different interest rates on each loan as well as well as the monthly payments you make.
 This analysis will allow you to determine whether you have any reasonable chance of significantly reducing your loans.